 A new computerized method to quickly diagnose malaria has been developed by Duke researchers.
 This is a crucial step to successfully treating the disease and halting malaria spread.

 In 2015 alone, malaria infected 214 million people worldwide, killing an estimated 438,000.
-While Western medicine can spot malaria with near-perfect accuracy, it can be difficult to diagnose in resource-limited areas where infection rates are highest.

 ‘Holographic scans to spot malaria-infected cells from a simple, untouched blood sample without any help from a human’

 Malaria's symptoms can look like many other diseases, and there are